• Skip to primary navigation

 A profile picture of Lesli Schwartz with Asian Caucasian.

 Hi, I'm Lesli!
-Welcome to Asian Inspired Eats (formerly Asian Caucasian), a food blog featuring crazy-delicious, Asian-inspired recipes.
-I always cook with market-fresh ingredients, and prepare easy Asian recipes so you can ditch those take-out menus!
+Welcome to Asian Inspired Eats (formerly Asian Caucasian), a food blog featuring easy and delicious, Asian-inspired recipes for the home cook.
+I always use market-fresh ingredients to prepare healthy and nutritious recipes, so you can ditch those take-out menus!
 Come share my culinary love of beautiful Asian-fusion food, and get cooking in the kitchen!

 Footer